-Minn.
-Stat. § 260A.02 provides that a continuing truant is a student who is subject to the compulsory instruction requirements of Minn.
-Stat. § 120.101 and is absent from instruction in a school, as defined in Minn.
-Stat. § 120.05, without valid excuse within a single school year for:
+Minnesota Statutes section 260A.02 provides that a continuing truant is a student who is subject to the compulsory instruction requirements of Minnesota Statutes section 120A.22 and is absent from instruction in a school, as defined in Minnesota Statutes section 120A.05, without valid excuse within a single school year for:

-- 1. three days if the child is in elementary school; or - 2. three or more class periods on three days if the child is in junior high school, or high school. - B. Reporting Responsibility
+- 1. Three days if the child is in elementary school; or - 2.
+Three or more class periods on three days if the child is in middle school, junior high school, or high school.

-When a student is initially classified as a continuing truant, Minn.
-Stat. § 260A.03 provides that the school attendance officer or other designated school official shall notify the student's parent or legal guardian, by first class mail or other reasonable means, of the following:
+B. Reporting Responsibility

-- 1. that the child is truant; - 2. that the parent or guardian should notify the school if there is a valid excuse for the child's absences;
+When a student is initially classified as a continuing truant, Minnesota Statutes section 260A.03 provides that the school attendance officer or other designated school official shall notify the student's parent or legal guardian, by first class mail or other reasonable means, of the following:

-- 3. that the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minn.
-Stat. § 120A.22 and parents or guardians who fail to meet this obligation may be subject to prosecution under Minn.
-Stat. § 120A.34; - 4. that this notification serves as the notification required by Minn.
-Stat. § 120A.34; - 5. that alternative educational programs and services may be available in the child's enrolling or resident district; - 6. that the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the child's truancy; - 7. that if the child continues to be truant, the parent and child may be subject to juvenile court proceedings under Minn.
-Stat.
-Ch.
-260; - 8. that if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minn.
-Stat. § 260C.191; and - 9. that it is recommended that the parent or guardian accompany the child to school and attend classes with the child for one day.
+- 1. That the child is truant; - 2.
+That the parent or guardian should notify the school if there is a valid excuse for the child's absences; - 3.
+That the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minnesota Statutes section 120A.22 and parents or guardians who fail to meet this obligation may be subject to prosecution under Minnesota Statutes section 120A.34; - 4.
+That this notification serves as the notification required by Minnesota Statutes section 120A.34; - 5.
+That alternative educational programs and services may be available in the child's enrolling or resident district; - 6.
+That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the child's truancy; - 7.
+That if the child continues to be truant, the parent and child may be subject to juvenile court proceedings under Minnesota Statutes Chapter 260C; - 8.
+That if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minnesota Statutes section 260C.201; and - 9.
+That it is recommended that the parent or guardian accompany the child to school and attend classes with the child for one day.